abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

 the fact that they're often attached to lifetimes of other objects, causing annoying issues like I had to think about above with my UUIDs.

-The database solution I thought out above is also not very expressive or flexible.
+The database solutions I had thought out are also not very expressive or flexible.
 At the core I have to generate a shared secret and infer a lot about what that single value means in my code.
-If I want to add varying behavior to these tokens I'd have to add additional fields to the table to configure that, being extremely careful to not mess up existing tokens that I've generated.
+If I want to add varying behavior to these tokens I'd have to add additional fields to the table to configure that, while being extremely careful to not mess up existing tokens that I've generated.

 A better solution to the stated core problem is for the web app to serialize allowed actions in a more expressive data structure such as JSON, and use some cryptographic math (a digital signature) to ensure that the data was generated by us.
-We can simply hand this data to the client - no need for us to store anything! - and later when they hand it back to us, we can cryptographically verify the signature to make sure we are the entity that generated it and it hasn't been tampered with.
+We can simply hand this data to the client - no need for us to store anything! - and later when they hand it back to us, we can verify the signature to make sure we are the entity that generated it and it hasn't been tampered with.

 Luckily someone has already thought all this out and made it friendly for web-specific use cases!